chauhanprakhar/Akhbaar/README.md

-Akhbaar is a news platform by common people.
+Akhbaar is a news platform by common people for the common people